 Work With an Investing Pro

 There are a lot of different moving parts that go into retiring early, but it is possible—and you shouldn’t plan it alone!
-The best way to work toward turning that dream into a reality is to work with a financial advisor who will help you get there.
+The best way to work toward turning that dream into a reality is to work with a financial advisor or investment professional who can help you get there.

-Our SmartVestor program can connect you with an investing professional in your area who will help you come up with a plan and show you exactly what it’ll take to retire early.
+Our SmartVestor program can connect you with an investment professional in your area who will help you come up with a plan and show you exactly what it’ll take to retire early.